-Regarding machinery and equipment, JISHA helps ensure an intrinsic safety measure of machinery at workplaces through RA and risk reduction based on the three-step method to be taken by machinery manufacturers and users from their standpoints respectively.
-The various training courses are arranged so that trainees can, step by step, study safety techniques classified by occupation, which that are compliant with the guidelines of the MHLW and international standards applicable on site.
+Regarding machinery and equipment, JISHA helps ensure an intrinsic safety measure of machinery at workplaces through RA and risk reduction based on the three-step method machinery manufacturers and users, and has also started to help ensuring risk assessment in the process of design from a standpoint of machinery manufacturers since 2015.
+The various training courses are arranged so that trainees can, step by step, study safety techniques classified by occupation, which are compliant with the guidelines of the MHLW and international standards, including ISO12100 applicable on site.